fergusbarratt/masters-project/README.md

 #Masters Project
-LaTeX and code files for masters thesis, for backup and versioning
+LaTeX and code files for masters thesis